 Title Data Analytics Module Label D1.6 Module Type Lecture Area of Research Computer Science Responsible Chair for Databases and Information Systems Learning Outcomes Conceptual foundation of development of large databases (Big Data) and information systems with focus on modeling.
 Deepening of proficiency in databases in the context of large and complex database and web applications; imparting of interdisciplinary, analytical competences for reconstructing and modeling complex applications (mostly stemming from the application fields); technological competence for selecting and integrating heterogeneous modeling and implementation concepts for the design and realization of data and process based applications.
 Deepening of proficiency in the fields of data analytics.
 Realization of complex architectures in the application fields Bio Informatics, Environmental Informatics and Engineer Informatics will be discussed in all courses.
-In contrast to students who have passed the corresponding bachelor module, students of this modules can apply the previous techniques more autonomously and can relate them to formerly acquired advanced skills.
 Content first semester: Data Warehousing, Data Mining second semester: Data Visualisation, Machine Learning, Ontologies, NoSQL, Distributed Computing Concepts (MapReduce, Hadoop, etc.) Duration 2 semesters Language English Teaching Method Lectures (2 h/week) and tutorials (1 h/week) Credit Points 8 Work Load 4 h lectures plus 3 h post-processing per week = 105 h; 2 h discussion sections plus 5 h preparation/post-processing = 105 h; 30 h preparation for exam; in total: 240 h Recommended Prerequisites Datenbanken und Informationssysteme I Grading Oral or written exam; active participation in the tutorials Frequency Every year during winter and summer term Can also be used as

-Title Complexity Reduction in Control Module Label D1.7 Module Type Lecture Area of Research Numerical Mathematics Responsible Chair of Applied Mathematics Learning Outcomes Understanding why many numerical approaches to control problems suffer from the curse of dimensionality Recognition of redundancies, such as the turnpike property in optimal control problems, and their use for complexity reduction Knowledge about state-of-the-art model order reduction methods for linear and nonlinear control systems and how they rely on the particular input-output-structure Ability to identify suitable techniques for particular applications Content State-of-the-art techniques for the reduction of complexity in control problems, as for instance Model predictive control and its use as a complexity reduction technique Sparse grid and parallel computing approaches for Hamilton-Jacobi-Bellman equations Model order reduction methods for control systems, such as balanced truncation or proper orthogonal decomposition Implementation of selected algorithms in the tutorials Duration 1 semester Language English Teaching Method Lectures (2 h/week) and tutorials (1 h/week) Credit Points 4 Work Load 2 h lectures plus 1.5 h post-processing per week = 52.5 h; 1 h discussion sections plus 2.5 h preparation/post-processing = 52.5 h; 15 h preparation for exam; in total: 120 h Recommended Prerequisites A2.4: Mathematical Control Theory, A1: Numerical Methods for Differential Equations Grading Oral or written exam; active participation in the tutorials Frequency Every two years Can also be used as module B1 in master Mathematics
+Title Complexity Reduction in Control Module Label D1.7 Module Type Lecture Area of Research Numerical Mathematics Responsible Chair of Applied Mathematics Learning Outcomes Understanding why many numerical approaches to control problems suffer from the curse of dimensionality Recognition of redundancies, such as the turnpike property in optimal control problems, and their use for complexity reduction Knowledge about state-of-the-art model order reduction methods for linear and nonlinear control systems and how they rely on the particular input-output-structure Ability to identify suitable techniques for particular applications Content State-of-the-art techniques for the reduction of complexity in control problems, as for instance Model predictive control and its use as a complexity reduction technique Sparse grid and parallel computing approaches for Hamilton-Jacobi-Bellman equations Model order reduction methods for control systems, such as balanced truncation or proper orthogonal decomposition Implementation of selected algorithms in the tutorials .
+Duration Language English Teaching Method Lectures (2 h/week) and tutorials (1 h/week) Credit Points 4 Work Load 2 h lectures plus 1.5 h post-processing per week = 52.5 h; 1 h discussion sections plus 2.5 h preparation/post-processing = 52.5 h; 15 h preparation for exam; in total: 120 h Recommended Prerequisites A2.4: Mathematical Control Theory, A1: Numerical Methods for Partial Differential Equations Grading Oral or written exam; active participation in the tutorials Frequency Every two years Can also be used as module B1 in master Mathematics